When, Why & How to Prune Tomatoes

 THE REWARDS OF PRUNING TOMATOES

-2. UC Davis and Purdue University recommend “Missouri pruning”, allowing two leaves to remain on the sucker and snipping off all the other sucker growth.
+- UC Davis recommends "Missouri pruning", allowing two leaves to remain on the sucker and snipping off all the other sucker growth.
 The illustration shows Missouri pruning in action.
 The advantages of Missouri pruning are more photosynthesis, and more shade for the fruit (to keep sunscald at bay).

 PRUNING IS ONLY FOR INDETERMINATE (VINING) TOMATOES